zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 # Processing an Order

 Processing an order in Liferay Commerce consists of three major stages: accepting the order, processing the order, and finally creating a shipment.
-All orders, including [Subscriptions](../subscriptions/managing-subscriptions.md) (recurring orders), start initially in the [Orders](./orders-menu-reference-guide.md) menu in the _Control Panel_.
+To begin processing all orders, including [Subscriptions](../subscriptions/managing-subscriptions.md) (recurring orders), navigate to the [Orders](./orders-menu-reference-guide.md) menu in the _Control Panel_.

 ## Accepting the Order

 Users can accept an order once it has completed the checkout process.
-Note that if [Seller Order Acceptance or Buyer Order Approval Workflows](../order-workflows/enabling-or-disabling-order-workflows.md) have been enabled, the order must first be reviewed and then [approved (or rejected)](../order-workflows/approving-or-rejecting-orders-in-order-workflows.md).
+Note that if [Workflows](../order-workflows/enabling-or-disabling-order-workflows.md) have been enabled, the order must first be reviewed and then [approved (or rejected)](../order-workflows/approving-or-rejecting-orders-in-order-workflows.md).
 Until the order is reviewed, the order has not completed the checkout process and thus cannot be accepted at this point.

 To accept an order: